Jacie1/printf/README.md

 \_printf is a custom implementation of the C programming function printf.
 This project is an application of the C programming language.
-This is a collaboration of Jacie and Eve :)
+This is a collaboration of `Jacie` and `Eve`

 `Prototype: int \_printf(const char \*, ...);`